JJ Jones (Skins): Series 3

 JJ first appears in "Everyone" when he meets best friends Freddie and Cook before starting their first day at Roundview College.
 There he often goes unnoticed despite his magic tricks and articulate speech.
 He, along with Freddie and Cook become infatuated with Effy.
 In "Cook", JJ manages to impress the gang with a magic stunt involving a goldfish, which Cook spoils.
 Cook persuades JJ to accompany him to a brothel where JJ nervously asks for a kiss from a prostitute.
 In "Pandora", JJ and Cook attempt to sneak into Pandora's "girls only" party.
-After Cook goes in, JJ goes in himself only to find Emily and Naomi kissing.
-The party turns into a massive house party when Katie's boyfriend and his football mates come round.
+After Cook goes in, JJ goes in himself only to find Emily and Naomi Campbell kissing.
+The party turns into a massive house party when Katie Fitch's boyfriend and his friends arrive.
 JJ calls Freddie to get him out of the party after he gets "locked on".
-Freddie arrives and takes him home.

 In "Freddie", JJ witnesses Effy's destructive influence over his closest friends.
 He performs an elaborate fire eating stunt which impresses Effy, Freddie and Cook.
-He votes against Karen in a reality television program, under Cook's instructions, as revenge against her stealing Freddie's shed, a previous popular hang out place for the gang.
+He votes against Karen in a reality television program, under Cook's instructions, as revenge against her stealing Freddie's shed.
 However, this sparks a violent confrontation between Freddie and Cook.
-In "Naomi", JJ proves a useful asset in helping Cook's sixth form President campaign.